COVID-19 Zoning Guidance

 Zoning Amendment Applications

-Applicants interested in filing a zoning amendment application should review the temporary application process.
+Applicants interested in filing a zoning amendment application should still adhere to the temporary application process.

 In-Person Zoning Review